 Each day, millions of people hit the road in South Florida.
 While most drive safely and do not experience any issues, an unfortunate number are also victims of auto accidents.
 Whether the result of bad luck, weather, or criminal neglect, car crashes can have significant legal consequences.
 Following a car crash, consider these several important steps to take – and many more to avoid landing in deeper trouble.
-If you were involved in a car crash, contact the personal injury lawyers at the Law Office of David I. Fuchs for a free consultation.
+If you were involved in a car crash, contact the accident attorneys at the Law Office of David I. Fuchs for a free consultation.

 Not all injuries are immediately visible after an accident.
 One of the most common invisible injuries, for example, is head trauma such as concussions.
 Head injuries do not always leave clear marks, and many symptoms take time to develop.